jia-kai/yasap/README.md

   infinitely far pinpoint stars (unless you have a spherical sensor).
 * For deep sky targets, a rigid transform may be sufficient; in this case, use `--use-rigid-transform`.
+* For deep sky imaging with a long total exposure, consider using `--linear-rgb-match` to compensate for the sky's brightness change.
+Also consider using `--star-point-quality-thresh` to automatically remove images with motion blur.
 * Sometimes using star point alignment (instead of optical flow) for refinement gives better results.
 This mode was added recently, and I am not sure if it is always better than optical flow.
 Enable it by `--refiner star`.